bismark66/video-app/README.md

 # A video app created using nextjs

 This project is an example movies applications likew netflix.
 It uses the IMDB public REST API endpoint for data.
-It uses typescrpt and shows how to render movies onto the frontend.Every part of the project is a sample code which shows how to do the following:
+It uses typescrpt and shows how to render movies onto the app or frontend.Every part of the project is a sample code which shows how to do the following:

 - How to use the nextjs app router
 - How to use the nextjs fetch tool for calling api endpoints